tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the master repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2021/4/12
+- released new version 1.5.1 with finalized GreenHat support and improved (more stable) storage for large configuration files

 2021/4/10
 - merged in Prerelease in preparation of new version 1.5.1